dengking/compiler-principle/docs/Chapter3-Lexical-Analysis/wikipedia-String/string-searching/Knuth–Morris–Pratt-algorithm/wikipedia-Knuth–Morris–Pratt-algorithm.md

 In [computer science](https://en.wikipedia.org/wiki/Computer_science), the **Knuth–Morris–Pratt [string-searching algorithm](https://en.wikipedia.org/wiki/String-searching_algorithm)** (or **KMP algorithm**) searches for occurrences of a "word" `W` within a main "text string" `S` by employing the observation that when a mismatch occurs, the word itself embodies sufficient information to determine where the next match could begin, thus bypassing re-examination of previously matched characters.

 The [algorithm](https://en.wikipedia.org/wiki/Algorithm) was conceived by [James H. Morris](https://en.wikipedia.org/wiki/James_H._Morris) and independently discovered by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) "a few weeks later" from automata theory.[[1\]](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm#cite_note-knuth1977-1)[[2\]](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm#cite_note-2) Morris and [Vaughan Pratt](https://en.wikipedia.org/wiki/Vaughan_Pratt) published a technical report in 1970.[[3\]](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm#cite_note-3) The three also published the algorithm jointly in 1977.[[1\]](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm#cite_note-knuth1977-1) Independently, in 1969, [Matiyasevich](https://en.wikipedia.org/wiki/Yuri_Matiyasevich)[[4\]](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm#cite_note-4)[[5\]](https://en.wikipedia.org/wiki/Knuth–Morris–Pratt_algorithm#cite_note-5) discovered a similar algorithm, coded by a two-dimensional Turing machine, while studying a string-pattern-matching recognition problem over a binary alphabet.
 This was the first linear-time algorithm for string matching.

-## Background

-A string-matching algorithm wants to find the starting index `m` in string `S[]` that matches the search word `W[]`.

-The most straightforward algorithm, known as the "[Brute-force](https://en.wikipedia.org/wiki/Brute-force_search)" or "Naive" algorithm, is to look for a **word match** at each index `m`, the position in the string being searched, i.e. `S[m]`.
-At each position `m` the algorithm first checks for equality of the first character in the word being searched, i.e. `S[m] =?
-W[0]`.
-If a match is found, the algorithm tests the other characters in the word being searched by checking successive values of the word position index, `i`.
-The algorithm retrieves the character `W[i]` in the word being searched and checks for equality of the expression `S[m+i] =?
-W[i]`.
-If all successive characters match in `W` at position `m`, then a match is found at that position in the search string.
-If the index `m` reaches the end of the string then there is no match, in which case the search is said to "fail".

-Usually, the trial check will quickly reject the trial match.
-If the strings are uniformly distributed random letters, then the chance that characters match is 1 in 26.
-In most cases, the trial check will reject the match at the initial letter.
-The chance that the first two letters will match is 1 in $26^2$ (1 in 676).
-So if the characters are random, then the expected complexity of searching string `S[]` of length *k* is on the order of *k* comparisons or *O*(*k*).
-The expected performance is very good.
-If `S[]` is 1 million characters and `W[]` is 1000 characters, then the string search should complete after about 1.04 million character comparisons.

-That expected performance is not guaranteed.
-If the strings are not random, then checking a trial `m` may take many character comparisons.
-The worst case is if the two strings match in all but the last letter.
-Imagine that the string `S[]` consists of 1 million characters that are all *A*, and that the word `W[]` is 999 *A* characters terminating in a final *B* character.
-The simple string-matching algorithm will now examine 1000 characters at each trial position before rejecting the match and advancing the trial position.
-The simple string search example would now take about 1000 character comparisons times 1 million positions for 1 billion character comparisons.
-If the length of `W[]` is *n*, then the worst-case performance is *O*(*k*⋅*n*).

-The KMP algorithm has a better worst-case performance than the straightforward algorithm.
-KMP spends a little time precomputing a table (on the order of the size of `W[]`, *O*(*n*)), and then it uses that table to do an efficient search of the string in *O*(*k*).

-The difference is that KMP makes use of previous match information that the straightforward algorithm does not.
-In the example above, when KMP sees a trial match fail on the 1000th character (`i` = 999) because `S[m+999] ≠ W[999]`, it will increment `m` by 1, but it will know that the first 998 characters at the new position already match.
-KMP matched 999 *A* characters before discovering a mismatch at the 1000th character (position 999).
-Advancing the trial match position `m` by one throws away the first *A*, so KMP knows there are 998 *A* characters that match `W[]` and does not retest them; that is, KMP sets `i` to 998.
-KMP maintains its knowledge in the precomputed table and two state variables.
-When KMP discovers a mismatch, the table determines how much KMP will increase (variable `m`) and where it will resume testing (variable `i`).

 # [详解KMP算法](https://www.cnblogs.com/yjiyjige/p/3263858.html)